AI Strategy11 min read·March 2026

 88% of organizations using AI.
 6% seeing real impact.
 That gap - 82 percentage points of wasted investment - is not a technology failure.
 The tools work.
 Claude works.
 Gong works.
 Clay works.
 The failure is organizational.

-McKinsey's high performers share a specific profile: they use AI for transformative business change rather than task automation, they fundamentally redesign workflows rather than layering AI onto broken processes, they have C-suite championship rather than IT-driven pilots, and they invest substantially in both the technology and the change management required to make it stick.
+McKinsey's high performers share a specific profile: they use AI for transformative business change rather than task automation, they fundamentally redesign workflows rather than layering AI onto broken processes, they have C-suite championship rather than IT-driven pilots, and they invest in both the technology and the change management required to make it stick.

 I've seen this pattern at every scale.
-A $50M ARR company buys an AI forecasting tool, runs it alongside their existing process for six months without integrating it into decision-making, concludes that "AI forecasting isn't ready," and files it under failed experiments.
-What actually failed was the implementation — not the technology.
+A company buys an AI forecasting tool, runs it alongside their existing process for six months without integrating it into decision-making, concludes that "AI forecasting isn't ready," and files it under failed experiments.
+What actually failed was the implementation - not the technology.

 The 6% who are winning did something different.
 They picked a specific, high-value workflow.
 They rebuilt it from first principles with AI at the center.
 They measured the outcome with precision.
 Then they moved to the next workflow.